Introduction: Radio Frequency Cloning 2

 In this chapter, will be learning how to emit the signal that we learned to clone in the past chapter.
-We will be using an Arduino and a RF emitter (see the image).
-As i mentioned in the last chapter, I have a series of lights controlled by a remote.
-I so far I cloned that signals, so now we need to test them.
+We will be using an Arduino and an RF emitter (see the image).
+As I mentioned in the last chapter, I have a series of lights controlled by a remote.
+So far I cloned that signals, so now we need to test them.

 So here we go.